The 5 Best Camping Stoves of 2024

 For two-burner camp stoves, the distance between the burners and the overall cooking space between the side windscreens can restrict the size of the cookware you will be able to use.

-Some two-burner stoves might only be able to accommodate two 10” inch skillets at the same time while others are able to accommodate one 10” and one 12” skillet.
+Some two-burner stoves can only accommodate two 10” inch skillets simultaneously, while others can accommodate one 10” and one 12” skillet.

 Our Take: Unfortunately, some stove manufacturers like to overstate what size skillets their stoves can accommodate.
 While it might be possible to shove two 12” skillets onto the cooking surface, if the skillets aren’t centered over the burners, there will be hot spots and uneven cooking.